Dieline Tutorial – How To Create A Dieline for Your Product Package Design

 Besides the package design itself, there are multiple issues involving FDA and USDA requirements as well as product and category specific government rules and regulations.

 For food items and consumables, nutritional panels and ingredient lists follow strict government guidelines.
-There are things you can and cannot state about a product’s health benefits and these vary depending on weather the product is classified as a food item or a supplement.
+There are things you can and cannot state about a product’s health benefits and these vary depending on whether the product is classified as a food item or a supplement.

 Download Materials for this Tutorial: